 where $\sigma_2\equiv \dot{\sigma}_1/(H\sigma_1)$.
 Noting that $\sigma_2$ involves $\xi_{,\varphi\varphi} \sim -\tanh[\xi_1(\varphi-\varphi_c)]{\rm sech}^2[\xi_1(\varphi-\varphi_c)]$, we see that $\epsilon_H$ may become negative.
 The brief domination of the Gauss-Bonnet coupling term is followed by the usual slow-roll inflation again.
 As we shall discuss in the subsequent sections, the period of the Gauss-Bonnet domination may leave imprints on the gravitational wave spectrum.

 For concreteness, we consider the potential of the form

 Figure \ref{fig:bkg_solution} shows a prototypical behavior of the background solution.
-The upper left panel represents the evolution of the scalar field in terms of the number of $e$-folds, whereas the upper right panel shows the inflaton velocity.
+The upper-left panel represents the evolution of the scalar field in terms of the number of $e$-folds, whereas the upper-right panel shows the inflaton velocity.
 One can see that the inflaton temporarily accelerate and the velocity gets enhanced during the Gauss-Bonnet domination, {\it i.e.}, near $\varphi = \varphi_c$.
-In the lower left (right) panel, the behavior of the Hubble parameter (the first Hubble slow-roll parameter) is depicted.
+In the lower-left (-right) panel, the behavior of the Hubble parameter (the first Hubble slow-roll parameter) is depicted.
 As $\epsilon_H$ temporarily becomes negative, the Hubble parameter shows an increasing behavior in the vicinity of the critical point $\varphi_c$.
 Before and after the brief domination of the Gauss-Bonnet term, the usual slow-roll inflation takes place.
 We use the quadratic form of the scalar potential \eqref{eqn:scalarpotential} for the sake of simplicity and the generic features described below do not depend on the details of the potential once the Gauss-Bonnet term dominates.